nmaster/usdanl-sr28-mysql/README.md

 ./sr28_import.sh mysqluser mysqlpass
 ```

-After successful execution, you should find a new database `usdanlsr28` on your MySQL server, and the official reference documentation for the USDA National Nutrient Database `sr28_doc.pdf` in the current directory.
+After successful execution, you should find a database `usdanlsr28` populated with data on your MySQL server.
+The official reference documentation for the USDA National Nutrient Database should exist as PDF file `sr28_doc.pdf` in the current directory.

 ## References